mayowaosibodu/Word-list-Churner-for-WEP-Cracking/README.md

 Password formats were (pleasantly) surprisingly predictable, hence my being able to configure a template word list churner.

-To be used with Aircrack.
+To be used with Aircrack-Ng.

-Very useful, relevant information on Aircrack: https://gist.github.com/victorreyesh/6532800
+Very useful, relevant information on Aircrack-Ng: https://gist.github.com/victorreyesh/6532800